zhouyl/flowblade/docs/components/data-display/timeline-item.md

 # TimelineItem

 TimelineItem component for displaying individual events or milestones within a Timeline.
 Each item represents a point in time with associated content.
+Perfect for showing project history, order tracking, and process steps.

 ## Basic Usage